-Another step to take before you dive into at-home repair is to see if the heating part of your HVAC system may be the problem.
-Do this by setting your HVAC thermostat in cooling mode to a setting that triggers your furnace when you switch back to heating.
-If your furnace doesn't kick in, call an HVAC professional since the issue is likely furnace-related.
+Before you dive into at-home repairs, see if the heating part of your HVAC system may be the problem.
+Set your thermostat in cooling mode.
+Then, move it to a setting that triggers your furnace when you switch back to heating.
+If your furnace doesn't kick in, call an HVAC professional.
+The issue is likely furnace-related.

 A good place to start with at-home repair is your HVAC filter.
-If it's clogged or dirty, either change it or, if you have a reusable HVAC filter, clean it as per manufacturer's directions.
+If it's clogged or dirty, change it.
+If you have a reusable HVAC filter, clean it as per manufacturer's directions.

 Clean the Condenser Coils

 Continue with your at-home repair efforts with the outside part of your HVAC unit.
 Use a garden hose with an attached nozzle to clean the condenser coils.
 Point the nozzle upward to clear away dirt and debris from under the lid.
 Next, turn the nozzle downward to clean off debris from the coil fans on the outside HVAC unit.
 Use a gentler stream to flush out any materials that remain.

 This with at-home repair for the cooling components of your HVAC system tests the fuses.
 Before you go any further, check to see how your AC fuses disconnect.
 Your HVAC manual should tell you this.
 Test all removed fuses and replace them.
 If your HVAC system works for a while but the fuses blow again, call our HVAC pros.
 This is a sign of a serious electrical problem that should not be an at-home repair job.

 Find the HVAC access panel by following the electrical conduit from your home.
 Complete this part of at-home repair by removing the retaining screws to remove the panel.
 Look for chewing marks and other signs of rodent activity.
 If you find anything of this nature, clean out the HVAC access panel and replace the damaged wires.